Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A past infection with hepatitis A can give a false-positive result.
 This means it shows you have a current infection even though you do not.

 You don't need to prepare for this test.
 But talk with your healthcare provider about your risk factors for hepatitis infection.
-In addition, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |